metisvela/sailtrack-core/README.md

 Once the installation process has been successfully completed, you can use SailTrack Core by following the steps below.

 1. Power on the module by pressing the power push button.
-Once the WiFi network has been created, SailTrack Core will start collecting the measurements coming from the external modules.
+Once the WiFi network has been created, the other modules will automatically power on and SailTrack Core will start collecting the measurements coming from them. *Note: the automatic power on proecss might take a few minutes to complete, once a module is connected to the network the onboard LED will emit a steady light.*
-2. Connect to the `SailTrack-CoreNet` WiFi network with your pc, smartphone, tablet,....
+2. Connect to the `SailTrack-CoreNet` WiFi network with your pc, smartphone, tablet,... (password: `sailtracknet` or the one set in Step 4 of the installation).
 3. Visit http://192.168.42.1:3001 (user: `admin`, password: `sailtrack` or the one set in Step 4 of the installation) to connect to the Grafana dashboards to see real-time data and browse the database.
 To learn more about using Grafana, visit the [official guide](https://grafana.com/docs/grafana/latest/getting-started/getting-started/).
+4. To power off the system press and hold the power push button of the Core module until the power light starts blinking.
+Once the power light turns off, all the other modules will automatically turn off.

 ## Contributing